+CSD 705

-CSD 705 Practicum in Speech-Language Pathology (Variable Credit) Supervised practice in the use of the methods and materials of speech-language pathology.
-Pr.: CSD 449 and consent of instructor Fall, Spring, Summer CSD 706 Practicum in Audiology (Variable Credit) Supervised practice in the use of equipment, materials, and methods of audiology.
-Pr.: CSD 567 or concurrent enrollment and consent of instructor Fall, Spring, Summer CSD 847 Externship in Speech-Language Pathology (Variable Credit) Clinical practicum in off-campus sites, including supervised experience in evaluation and treatment of children and adults with communication disorders.
-Pr.: CSD 705 and consent of the instructor (One placement is in a Child/Pediatric setting & one placement is in an Adult/Medical setting) Fall, Spring, Summer
+Practicum in Speech-Language Pathology (Variable Credit) Supervised practice in the use of the methods and materials of speech-language pathology.
+Pr.: CSD 449 and consent of instructor

+CSD 706 Practicum in Audiology (Variable Credit) Supervised practice in the use of equipment, materials, and methods of audiology.
+Pr.: CSD 567 or concurrent enrollment and consent of instructor

+CSD 847 Externship in Speech-Language Pathology (Variable Credit) Clinical practicum in off-campus sites, including supervised experience in evaluation and treatment of children and adults with communication disorders.
+May be repeated.
+Pr.: CSD 705 and consent of the instructor